Free Buyers Guide

 Regardless of the type of solar system you’re investing in, regardless of who is installing it, there should be free wall space near the main switchboard.

-If your builder is recommending a string solar system, you’ll need space for a string inverter.
-It would be nice if that area is shaded too, because string inverters get hot, especially in Australian summers.
+If your builder is recommending a string inverter system, you’ll need space for the inverter.
+It would be nice if that area is shaded too, because string inverters can get hot, especially in Australian summers.

-You’ll probably want to add a solar battery to your system one day, so having that extra room for it would be lovely.
+You’ll probably want to add a solar battery to your system one day, so having extra room next to the string inverter would be lovely.
 However, if you’re thinking of installing a solar battery later, you need to discuss this with a solar installer.
 Some solar batteries don’t work with some solar systems.

 It’s also important to note that solar technology is evolving very quickly.
-The components that work together today might not be compatible in three and a half years.
+The components that work together today might not be compatible in ten years.

 For example, the Tesla Powerwall 2 is an AC-coupled battery, and the Tesla Powerwall 3 is a DC-coupled battery.
-We’re still waiting to see how this plays out when the product is available in Australia because the Powerwall 2 will work with almost every system, but the Powerwall 3 will only work with other DC-coupled technologies.
+Powerwall 2 will work with almost every system, but the Powerwall 3 will only work with other DC-coupled technologies.
+Not every builder understands how to future-proof you solar.

 If you’re interested in learning more about the ins and outs of retrofitting a battery at a later date, you might want to check out the following article titled, Adding a Battery to a Solar System